BarkinTopcu/educational_crypto_simulation/README.md

 > - The developer of this repository is not responsible for any financial loss resulting from the use or misuse of this code.
 >
 > Use this bot only in test environments or simulations. **Do not connect to real wallets or trading accounts.**
+>
+> This application does not provide investment advice.
+All data, models, functions and forecasts are for educational and analytical purposes only.
+Do not use this information to make investment decisions.
+All investment decisions are the responsibility of the user.
+>
+> **WARNING:** This application and all included analyses, data, and forecasts are strictly for educational and analytical purposes only. **Do not use for investment purposes under any circumstances.** The owner of the code assumes no responsibility for any financial, investment, or trading decisions made based on the information provided. **All responsibility lies with the user.**

+> **ATTENTION:** In Turkey, investment transactions must only be carried out through intermediary institutions and financial organizations that are authorized and licensed by the Capital Markets Board of Turkey (CMB).
+This application or code should not be used for investment transactions and must not be considered for investment purposes.

 ---
 ---